 When installing the air cleaner, do NOT over-tighten the nut that holds the air cleaner in place as this can distort and damage the carburetor casting.

 Inspect all rubber fuel hoses and clamps.
 Replace any hose that is hard, brittle, mushy, cracked or leaking.
 New clamps are also recommended.
 Worm-screw clamps are usually the best.
 Ring style clamps lose tension with age, and can be permanently deformed if they are over-expanded during removal.

 Double check all the fuel line, vacuum and emission hose connections, the throttle linkage and return spring, then start the engine.
 Recheck again for any leaks or other problems.

 Adjust the idle speed and idle mixture adjustment screws after the engine reaches normal operating temperature.
-Set the idle speed to specifications (typically 550 to 650 rpm), and adjust the idle mixture screws for smoothest idle.
+Set the idle speed to specifications (typically 600 to 650 rpm), and adjust the idle mixture screws for smoothest idle.
 Turn each idle mixture screw in until the engine starts to stumble, then back it out about 1/4 to 1/2 turn.
 Continue to adjust for smoothest idle.

 The automatic choke may have to be adjusted if the engine does not start easily.
 The choke should be fully closed on a cold engine, and open all the way once the engine warms up.
 Small adjustments go a long ways, and it may take several trial-and-error adjustments of the choke housing to get it right.

 If the engine hesitates or stumbles when accelerating, the accelerator pump linkage or cam may require some adjustment to increase the volume of fuel squirted into the engine when the throttle opens.
 The accelerator pump linkage or cam usually has several adjustment settings, so try the next higher setting if it needs more fuel.